MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/scheduledtasks/New-ScheduledTask.md

 ```

-This example creates and registers a scheduled task that runs two powershell scripts daily at 09:15 AM.
+This example creates and registers a scheduled task that runs two PowerShell scripts daily at 09:15 AM.

 ## PARAMETERS